Specifications

 Rocket components

-Made from CFRP (Carbon Fiber Reinforced Polymer), the nosecone houses the payload and supports the Acoustic Levitation Scientific Experiment.
+Made from CFRP (Carbon Fiber Reinforced Polymer), the nosecone houses the "Payload Guide," featuring an extensive suite of sensors for dynamic characterization.
 CFRP provides high strength and low weight.

 Constructed with CFRP, this bay contains the reefed parachute and is designed to handle over 30g deceleration forces.